nautes-labs/website/src/en/guide/user-guide/project.md

 ### Create Product

-Projects belong to products, so you need to create at least one [product](product.md).
+Projects belong to products, so you need to create at least one [product](product.md#create-product-api).

 ## Create and Update Project (API)

-### Compose Project Creation or Update Request
+### Compose Create and Update Project Request

 Compose an API request example by API definition `Project_SaveProject` and add the access token as a request header.